 Detecting an LH surge towards the end of the follicular phase is extremely important if you are trying to conceive.
 An LH surge signals you are in the two most fertile days of your fertile window — the days leading up to and the day of ovulation, when conception is most likely to occur.

 Identifying your fertile window and two most fertile days is critical to conception because this is when you should be timing intercourse for the best chance at getting pregnant.
 An egg is only viable for 12-24 hours after ovulation, but sperm can live in the female reproductive tract for up to 5 days, meaning it’s best for his swimmers to be present before ovulation.

 While FSH and LH levels alone are important to tract, they actually give us valuable information when looked at together.
 Your FSH to LH ratio can give you key insight into your reproductive health.

+Should FSH and LH levels be the same?
 If you measure both FSH and LH at the beginning of your cycle you should see about the same numerical value, meaning your LH to FSH ratio should be near 1.
 This indicates a healthy balance between the two.

 However, studies show that an LH to FSH ratio of 2 or 3 — meaning LH levels are higher than FSH levels when measured on the same day — may be indicative of polycystic ovarian syndrome (PCOS).
 This is because many women with PCOS experience elevated LH levels throughout their cycle, even when LH should be low.

-On the other hand, an LH to FSH ratio of less than 0.5 — meaning FSH levels are higher than LH levels when measured on the same day — may be a sign of diminished ovarian reserve.
+On the other hand, an LH to FSH ratio of less than 0.5 — meaning FSH higher than LH levels when measured on the same day — may be a sign of diminished ovarian reserve.
 This could signal that your ovaries are in need of more stimulation and require more FSH.

 If you measure both FSH and LH at the beginning of your cycle you should see about the same numerical value, meaning your LH to FSH ratio should be near 1.